Thailand's surreal industrial park: crocodiles but no chips

 | AYUTTHAYA, Thailand

-Hana Microelectronics Pcl (HANA.BK), Thailand's biggest semiconductor packager, managed to get its integrated circuits -- a vital part in virtually all electronic equipment from mobile phones and tablets to computers -- outside the flood zone a week before the water breached defensive dikes on October 13.
+Hana Microelectronics Pcl, Thailand's biggest semiconductor packager, managed to get its integrated circuits -- a vital part in virtually all electronic equipment from mobile phones and tablets to computers -- outside the flood zone a week before the water breached defensive dikes on October 13.

-But it could do nothing about the dozens of machines weighing up to 5 tonnes each on the ground floor of the main building, which was almost entirely submerged.
+But it could do nothing about the dozens of machines weighing up to 5 tons each on the ground floor of the main building, which was almost entirely submerged.

 "As you can see, it's still a big mess here," said Stromstad, as he directed some of the 50 staff -- skilled workers mucking in with the rest -- scrubbing dirty floors and removing sandbags in the burning sun.